What exactly is a house concert?

 Does it cost money to host a house concert?

 Nope!
 There is no cost to host a concert, but as traveling artists we appreciate it when hosts ask their guests to give a suggested donation.
-Many house show hosts have a basket by the door.
-They often will say a little something in the middle of the performance, give a 2 minute spiel asking people to support the artist, and then proceed to "pass the hat" during the performance as it continues.
+We can talk more about what you think would be best for your community, but usually the host will say a little something at the end of the performance, i.e. a 2 minute spiel asking people to support the artist.
 Donations really go a long way in helping the artist pay for gas and cover expenses while on the road.
 It's also just a much appreciated way of helping an artist keep their music career sustainable.
 In other words it is very helpful :) A house concert usually averages at $10 per person.
 Some have been $8, some $15 or even $20.
 But no one should be turned away if they are not able to give.

 How do I plan this thing?